-So the following three persons suggest ways to direct a person’s attention away from self to others.
+Here are three suggestions for ways to direct a person’s attention away from self to others.

-One person says, “Suggest that we work on a service project in the community.
+One cancer patient says, “Suggest that we work on a service project in the community.
 My problems seem minimized when I concentrate on another person’s need, and I am energized by ‘reaching out’ and helping someone else.”

 And all our churches should pay attention to this woman’s advice, “Give me a list of people to pray for.
 Praying for others does not take my pain away, but it does change my attitude toward it.
 By reminding myself that others are also suffering, I can better tolerate my situation.
 At the same time helping others gives me some feelings of self-worth and purpose.”

-So help those who are suffering focus on some worth-while activities beyond themselves.
+So help those who are suffering direct their focus on some worth-while activities beyond themselves.

 To download a free e-book on simple ways to care for the people in your life go to our post titled 122+ Ways to Care Well.